-The chief alternative to TE theory is the assumption of iid, used in the Qtest approach 1071 of Regenwetter, et al. (2014) and Zwilling, et al. (2019) and in certain random preference 1072 models.
-The assumption of iid could be used to justify the simpler analysis of choice propor-1073 tions instead of choice patterns.
-At best, iid cannot hold in the limit, because if you ask the 1074 same person the same question twice in succession, you are likely to get the same answer.
-1075 Regenwetter, et al. (2011) used intervening trials between any repetition of the same choice 1076 problem to make iid seem more plausible, but they did not test this assumption.
-Birnbaum 1077 (2012) tested iid in the main portion of the Regenwetter, et al. study that replicated Tversky 1078 (1969) and found that it was violated.
-Cha, et al. argued that iid might be satisfied for the 1079 intervening trials that also formed tests of transitivity, but Birnbaum (2013) found iid was 1080 significantly violated for those portions of that study as well.
-1081
+A third way to address this issue is to compare the modelling assumptions used in the 1124 TE fitting model to the much more restrictive iid assumptions used in certain random utility 1125 or random preference models and in the Qtest approach of Regenwetter, et al. (2014) and 1126 of Zwilling, et al. (2019).
+The assumption of iid seems implausible, because if you ask an 1127 adult the same question twice in succession, you likely to get the same answer, but if you 1128 ask it on different occasions, you can get different answers.
+Regenwetter, et al. (2011) used 1129 intervening filler trials between any repetition of related choice problems, which they assumed 1130 would cause people to randomly change true preferences, but they did not manipulate the 1131 number of fillers, nor did they test their assumption.
+Birnbaum (2012) tested iid in the main 1132 portion of the Regenwetter, et al. study and reported that iid was significantly violated.
+Cha, 1133 et al. (2013) then argued that iid might be satisfied for the filler trials which also formed 1134 tests of transitivity, so Birnbaum (2013) reanalyzed those data and found that iid could be 1135 rejected in those portions of that study as well.
+The assumption that people maintain the 1136 same true preferences within a brief session seems more plausible than the assumption that people randomly change true preferences between any two presentations, if a few filler trials 1138 are inserted between them.
+1139

-Birnbaum and Bahra (2012a, 2012b) tested violations of iid in studies with differing numbers of trials intervening between two replications within sessions, and different amounts of time between sessions, including sessions spaced a week apart.
-Even with the greatest number of intervening trials and time between replications and repetitions, overwhelming evidence against iid was observed.
-They were not able to find experimental procedures that 1087 would eliminate violations of iid.
+Birnbaum and Bahra (2012a, 2012b) tested violations of iid in studies with differing 1140 numbers of trials intervening between two replications within sessions, and different amounts 1141 of time between sessions, including sessions spaced a week apart.
+Even with the greatest 1142 number of intervening trials and time between replications and repetitions, overwhelming 1143 evidence against iid was observed in every condition.
+They did not find an experimental 1144 procedure that eliminated strong violations of iid.
+1145